mohibullah20/xcast/README.md

 TODO:
 -----
+* Include the episode number for each episode
+* Add the GtiHub/Twitter username of each person and the "home" page of each person.
-* For each person list all the episodes where s/he is a guest and where s/he is a host.
+* For each source add a description.
 * Include talks from conferences
 * Include screencasts and other non-conference videos.
 * Include a picture of each person?